 - Grammar transformations can fix both left-recursion and epsilon productions. - Then you parse the same language but with different trees. - BUT linguists tend to hate you, because the structure of the re-written grammar isn't what they wanted.

 Coming next...

-A dynamic programming solution for parsing: Earley's Algorithm.
+A dynamic programming solution for parsing: CYK (and maybe also Earley's Algorithm).